 If a student repeats a failed or a previous passed class (D or F), it will replace the highest grade to recalculate into the new cumulative GPA.
 Credits attempted in repeated classes will be included in the cumulative credits attempted in addition to the original credits.
 Students who passed a class and chooses to repeat for a higher grade may receive financial aid only once for that repeated class.
 Students may receive financial aid for a failed class that they repeat until they pass.

 Transfer credits that have been officially accepted will count toward quantitative measures but will not compute into the GPA.

 SAP is calculated at the end of each semester after the regular period for posting grades has ended and grades are posted.
 Students returning from study abroad may experience a delay in the posting of grades earned while abroad.
 Courses may show as incomplete during this time and will be treated as attempted credits for which no credit has been earned.
 The incomplete incurred from study abroad will not have an impact on the GPA calculation for SAP.

 Once study abroad grades and credits arrive, they will be calculated in the same manner as regular courses are calculated for SAP.

-Students will not be placed on SAP Warning due only to late arriving study abroad grades.
-However, students will not be awarded or disbursed aid until grades and credits arrive from the study abroad semester.
-If SAP Warning or Suspension of an award occurs as a result of study abroad grades, the student will have 20 business days to appeal after having been notified of the Warning or Suspension.
+If the study aboard grades are not posted by the time of disbursement, students may be placed on SAP Warning.
+However, for students who are already on SAP Warning prior to their study aboard program, their financial aid will not be disbursed until grades and credits arrive.
+If SAP Suspension occurs as a result of study abroad grades or delay, the student will have 20 business days to appeal after having been notified of the Suspension.